 A cold front came through on Friday and Saturday.
 There is snow on the top of the Drakensberg.
 Sunday started with a strong North/Northwest wind at about 14h00 the wind swung more Easterly and flying conditions improved to allow a few hours of nice flying.

-This weekend was quite nice flying at Bulwer again.
+This weekend was quite nice paragliding at Bulwer again.
 On Friday some pilots got to around 900m above take off.
 Saturday was quite thermic and nice lift especially in the afternoon.
 The guys got about 300m above take off.
 Sunday was a lot more stable but Hans managed three tandem flights and top landing.